Could Desmond King's Adaptability Help Him Re-Sign With Texans?

 Agreeing to terms on a one-year deal worth $3.5 million, King could return to Houston not just for defense, but also for special teams.
 A former All-Pro punt returner for the Los Angeles Chargers, King averaged 9.1 yards per return in 17 attempts.

 Vasso did not comment on if King was on the team's radar of players from last season to re-sign.
-He spoke highly of his adaptability back outside and credited his tenacity to continue to improve each week.
+He spoke highly of his adaptability and cited his tenacity to continue to improve each week.

 "He embraced it," Vasso said.
 "He did what was best for the team and not necessarily what was best for Desmond King.
 You win with football players like that."